TwilioDevEd/twiml-generator/README.md

 # Run the generated code and verify the output xml against the source
 # Only: Python, PHP, Node
-# TODO: ADD other helper libraries to code_generator.verify?
 code_generator.verify()
 ```